-Render a VNC client in browser · Cloudflare for Teams documentation
+Render a VNC client in browser

 The last step is to create a Zero Trust application to run your VNC server in the Browser.

-Open your Teams Dashboard and go to the Access > Applications tab.
+Open your Zero Trust Dashboard and go to the Access > Applications tab.

 Click Add an application.